inzilico/GWAS-ML/README.md

 - ```Manhattan_Plot.ipynb``` contains the code for generating manhattan plot used in paper (figure 1)
 - ```LR_plot.ipynb``` contains the code for generating F1 loss dynamic used in paper (figure 2)
 - ```pareto_plots.ipynb``` contains the code for obtaining pareto plots and training some models

+## Other files

+* *dbgap-data-preprocessing.docx* contains the description of preprocessing dbGaP data used in the research.